Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are Some Signs Your Baby Is Allergic to Your Pet?

-Red and itchy eyes, sneezing, coughing, asthma (wheezing and shortness of breath), hives or rashes are some of the signs that might suggest an allergic reaction in children.
-If one or more of these clinical symptoms appears, it might take a bit of detective work on your part to rule your family pet in or out as the source.
+Red and itchy eyes, sneezing, coughing, asthma (wheezing and shortness of breath), hives, or rashes are some of the signs that might suggest an allergic reaction in children.
+If one or more of these clinical symptoms appear, it might take a bit of detective work on your part to rule your family pet in or out as the source.
 Just remember, things can change, and especially with babies and children, allergies can seem to appear out of nowhere.

 While the most extreme allergies might indeed mean more severe courses of intervention, such as finding a new–and safe–home for your pet.
 But it might also be possible to find a way to live together by managing the allergen and mitigating its effects.